 - she’s learning about touch and social rules

 - she’s curious about the differences between boys’ and girls’ bodies

 - her vocabulary and understanding of language is developing

 - she’s trying to understand families and relationships.

-How to respond to normal sexual behaviour in toddlers
+How to respond to typical sexual behaviour in toddlers

 How you react is important, but your response depends on your values.
 Some parents are OK with this type of behaviour, and others aren’t.